Locust0/AVI/Immunizer.markdown

 The function which causes all red blood cells, platelets, and the player to be affected by the flow of the blood stream at their location.

 Note that this only pushes the player if they are moving in the of the blood stream.
+This way the player can fight against the current without penalty (except for the blood cells pelting you).
 ```c#
 public void OnFrame ()
 {